aritraroy/Flashbar/README.md

 ### Progress
 ![](/raw/progress_left.gif)

-You might also want to show indeterminate progress bars to indicate that you are fetching some data or downloading a file.
-The progress bars can be shown at either the left or the right side of the view.
+You might also want to show indeterminate progress bars to indicate that you are fetching some data, downloading a file, etc. The progress bar can be shown at either the left or the right side of the view.

 If the progress bar is shown on the left side, then you cannot show the icon with it.
 If the progress bar is shown on the right side, then you cannot show the action button along with it.